Viktor Grishin: Biography

 In a 1991 interview with the conservative Russian newspaper Molodaya Gvardiya, he claimed the only reason he lost was because "younger Party leaders, such as Yegor Ligachev, supported Gorbachev because they feared that if I had become Party boss, they would lose their posts."

+Death

 On 25 May 1992, Grishin died at the age of 77.
 He suffered a heart attack at a welfare office in Moscow, where he went to register an increase in his state pension.